pirica/wordtohtml/README.md

 For update notes detailing changes up to the latest version of 2.1.6 see below.

-NOTE - will run on (at least) php 8.1.
+NOTE - will run on up to (at least) php 8.1.

 NOTE:- It will not read the older 'DOC' Word format.
 In this case it will give an error message saying that it is a 'non zip file'.